minio/docs/source/operations/deploy-manage-tenants.rst

    :local:
    :depth: 1

-The MinIO Kubernetes Operator supports deploying and managing MinIO Tenants onto your Kubernetes cluster through either the Operator Console web interface or the MinIO Kubernetes Plugin.
+The MinIO Kubernetes Operator supports deploying and managing MinIO Tenants onto your Kubernetes cluster through the Operator Console web interface.

-The following tutorials provide steps for tenant management via the Operator Console and MinIO Kubernetes Plugin:
+The following tutorials provide steps for tenant management via the Operator Console and Kustomize:

 .. list-table::
    :stub-columns: 1